Find out about Things that Happen When You Stop Using a Moss Pole on Monstera —here’s what to expect when support is gone.

 1. Drooping and Leaning Habit

 Without a spine, you can’t stand or sit straight.
-Monstera also starts to lean, droop, or trail over the edges of the pot when the moss pole is removed.
-The plant will be alright, but it will forget climbing, and thus take up more space, and the big leaves will make the area look unpleasant.
-If you don’t like the wild look, this might be something to consider.
+Similarly, Monstera also starts to lean, droop, or trail over the edges of the pot when the moss pole is removed.
+The plant will be alright, but it will not climb, and thus take up more space, and the big leaves will make the area messy.

 2. Weaker Stems

-Monstera has large, heavy leaves, and without the support of a moss pole, the stems will bend, weaken, and may break over time if not handled carefully.
+Monstera has large, heavy leaves, and without the support stick, the stems will bend, weaken, and may break over time if not handled carefully.

 3. Top-Heavy Leaves

-The large Monstera plant, which is approximately more than 6 meters tall, has heavier tops and big leaves.
+The large Monstera plant, which is approximately 6 meters tall, has heavy stems and large leaves.
 The stems, especially without support, may not be able to handle the weight, resulting in them breaking or snapping.
-If you prefer not to use moss poles, you can opt for an alternative form of support, such as stakes or wall trellises.
+If you prefer not to use it, you can opt for an alternative form of support, such as stakes or wall trellises.

 4. Dried and Messy Roots

-The long, stringy aerial roots of Monstera climb up the moss pole and help the plant grow taller.
+The long, stringy aerial roots of Monstera climb up and help the plant grow taller.
 Without support, the dried-out roots will dangle all over the surface and look untidy.
-You will need to take care of the roots by trimming or tucking them back into the plant in intervals so the surroundings look clean.
+You will need to take care of the roots by trimming or tucking them back into the plant in intervals, so the surroundings look clean.

 5. Vine Resemblance

 Want this big-leafed plant trailing over your wall, or do you want a wild forest feel at your home?
-Then you can remove the moss pole and let it trail like a vine.
-This will look attractive in hanging baskets or when placed on a shelf where the stems can drape down.
+Then you can remove the moss stick and let it trail like a vine.
+This will look attractive in hanging baskets or on a shelf where the stems can drape.

 6. Water with care

-The aerial roots of Monstera rely on the moss pole for moisture, and without it, the roots are dependent on soil for water.
+The aerial roots of Monstera rely on the moss pole for moisture, and without it, they depend on soil for water.
 So, when watering, check the soil more often and ensure the plant isn’t too dry, especially if the aerial roots are no longer helping with moisture.

 7. Pruning in Intervals

-Without the support of the moss pole, you need to be the support guide of Monstera and help them grow in the desired shape.
+Without support, you need to be the guide for Monstera and help them grow into the desired shape.
 For that, you need to prune the plant in intervals and maintain its shape by stopping it from becoming too big or unruly.

 Tip- For pruning, always sterilize your pruning shears by rubbing 70 % alcohol before using them, as it might lead to infection of the plant.